Part of Life Science Series

 In order to use data to its full potential in mobile applications, providers must create an organised and interoperable system able to manage continuously expanding volumes of information.
 By migrating data to a secure cloud and implementing Artificial Intelligence and Blockchain to govern over data, organisations can easily access and share records, streamline and personalise customer experiences, and track necessary information.
 Altogether structuring a semantic interoperability, these integrations connect systems and stakeholders while keeping data secure and delivering service efficacy.

 A study revealed that 46 percent of hospitals now have electronic access to patient information shared with and by other providers and sources – empowering faster and coordinated patient treatment, and improving their overall experience .
 On top of that, mobile app providers with uploaded interoperable systems also have the advantage of higher productivity yet lower labor costs.
-According to research, system interoperability could save the American healthcare system more than 30 billion USD per annum by boosting transaction and service speeds whilst reallocating human labor to more profitable endeavours .
+According to research, system interoperability could save the American healthcare system more than 30 billion USD per annum by boosting transaction and service speeds whilst reallocating human labor to more profitable endeavors .

 Big Data Analytics